 Potential Benefits and Drawbacks

 Understanding the potential benefits and drawbacks of having a cosigner is crucial in making an informed decision.
-One significant advantage is that having a cosigner can potentially help you secure better interest rates on your student loan.
+One significant advantage is that having a cosigner can help you secure better interest rates on your student loan.
 Lenders may view the presence of a cosigner as reducing their risk, which could result in lower interest rates for you.
 Furthermore, having a cosigner can increase your chances of being approved for more significant loan amounts.

 Evaluating Your Creditworthiness